nergalex/f5-aks-kic-lab/source/class3/module3/module3.rst

 Step 1: Create a new manifest for the deployment
 *************************************************************

-Copy and Paste the manifest below into a new file named **cafe-virtual-server-lab2-ex2.yaml**.
+- Copy and Paste the manifest below into a new file named **cafe-virtual-server-lab2-ex2.yaml**.
+- REPLACE {{SITE_ID}} in the field host by your allocated site ID before saving and applying cafe-virtual-server-lab2-ex1.yaml.

 .. code-block:: yaml
+    :emphasize-lines: 8

         apiVersion: k8s.nginx.org/v1
         kind: VirtualServer